roboes/business-card-generator/readme.md

 ## Description

 This tool aims to fill variables (of a given dataset input) into Merge Fields of a Microsoft Word Template using Mail Merge library in Python.
 The main features are:
-- Fill/populate Merge Fields from a Microsoft Word file (.docx) from a given dataframe (an example is provided in the [business-card-generator.py](business-card-generator.py) code).
+- Fill/populate Merge Fields from a Microsoft Word file (.docx) from a given dataset (an example is provided in the [business-card-generator.py](business-card-generator.py) code).
 - In case of more than 10 rows are contained in the input dataset, the template is replicated into multiple pages.

 ## Output